zaneclaes/tiny-cluster/README.md

 * `defaults.yaml` is loaded.
 * `contexts/the-context-name.yaml` is merged on top of those values.
 * From the resulting config, the `defaults` entries are merged with the specific values provided within `kubernetes` and `nodes`.
 For example, in the above sample configuration, there is no need to re-define the `url_base` for the kiosk in each node, because it is inherited from `defaults.kiosk`.

+### Other Linux Flavors

+Tiny Cluster supports using a Kubernetes master IP that is not a Raspberry Pi.
+It has specifically been tested on Ubuntu 18.04.
+It should generally work with Debian-flavors, but has not been tested beyond that.
+However, it may require some manual tuning.
+For example:

+* Your SSH user must be able to sudo without a password, [like this for Ubuntu](https://phpraxis.wordpress.com/2016/09/27/enable-sudo-without-password-in-ubuntudebian/)
+* You may wish to [make systemd the default](https://kubernetes.io/docs/setup/production-environment/container-runtimes/).

+Also, be aware that Tiny Cluster will symlink `~/.kube/config` to the config file for the kubeadm master it creates.

 ### Advanced DNS Options